bonny/WordPress-Simple-History/readme.txt

 = 2.9 (September 2016) =

-- Available updates to plugins and WordPress core is now logged.
+- Available updates to plugins, themes, and WordPress itself is now logged.
   Pretty great if you subscribe to the RSS feed to get the changes on a site.
 No need to manually check the updates-page to see if there are any updates.

 = 2.9.1 (August 2016) =